Leo Pellegrino

-Leonardo Pellegrino, also known as Leo P, is a baritone saxophonist based in New York City.
+Leonardo Antonio Pellegrino, also known as Leo P, is an American baritone saxophonist from Pittsburgh who is based in New York City.
 He is a member of the "brass house" band Too Many Zooz and former member of the Lucky Chops brass band.
 He is known for his energetic dancing that he performs while playing, often in public areas.

 Early life and education

 He was born June 3, 1991, in the city of Pittsburgh.
 He is the youngest son of accordionist and composer Stephen Pellegrino.

 Pellegrino graduated from city schools — Pittsburgh Liberty Elementary School (K-5) and Rogers Middle School for the Creative and Performing Arts (CAPA).
 He got his degree at the Manhattan School of Music in 2013.
 While at the Manhattan School of Music, Pellegrino recorded with its Afro-Cuban Jazz Orchestra.
 Scott Yanow's review of the album noted "Pellegrino's use of extreme high notes as punctuation during his passionate solo on 'Let There Be Swing'."